galaxyproject/training-material/topics/single-cell/tutorials/bulk-music-5-benchmark/tutorial.md

 > 2. Run the workflow on your sample with the following parameters:
 >    - {% icon param-file %}*"Subsample_B - matrix"*:  `B_pseudobulk_matrix`
 >    - {% icon param-file %}*"Subsample_A - matrix"*:  `A_pseudobulk_matrix`
->    - {% icon param-file %}*"ESet Reference scRNA-seq"*:  `ESet_sc_reference`
+>    - {% icon param-file %}*"ESet Reference scRNA-seq"*:  `ESet_sc_combined`
 >    - {% icon param-file %}*"B_actuals"*:  `B_actual`
 >    - {% icon param-file %}*"A_actuals"*:  `A_actual`
 >
 {: .hands_on}

-Now go have a coffee while this runs...
+Now go have a snack while this runs...

 ## Inspect outputs

 You have two important outputs here - the `A_proportions_actual-infer` and the `B_proportions_actual-infer`.

+> <hands-on-title>Inspect cell proportion tables</hands-on-title>
-Inspect {% icon galaxy-eye %} both outputs.
+> Inspect {% icon galaxy-eye %} both outputs.
+>
+{: .hands_on}

 You'll find `Actual` proportions in a column alongside the `Infer` proportions.
 Do they look pretty close?
 Or are they wildly off?
 In the next section, you'll get to assess this in a variety of ways.
 Bring on the statistics!

 > <comment-title>Answer Key</comment-title>
 > You can see our example [Answer Key] for this part [here](https://usegalaxy.eu/u/wendi.bacon.training/h/deconvolution-benchmarking--2---pseudobulk-to-inferrence---answer-key)